frankaemika/docs/source/ros_introduction.rst

 .. important::

-    Your controller should command a gentle slowdown before shutting down.
+    Always command a gentle slowdown before shutting down the controller.
 When using velocity interfaces, do not simply command zero velocity in ``stopping``.
 Since it might be called while the robot is still moving, it would be equivalent to commanding a jump in velocity leading to very high resulting torques.
 In this case it would be better to keep the same velocity and stop the controller than sending zeros and let the FRANKA CONTROLLER handle the slowdown.

-To run your own controller, your controller class must be exported correctly with ``pluginlib`` which requires adding
+Your controller class must be exported correctly with ``pluginlib`` which requires adding:

 .. code-block:: c++